Punkin chunkin

 Punkin chunkin or pumpkin chucking is the sport of hurling a pumpkin by mechanical means for distance.
 The devices used include slingshots, catapults, centrifugals, trebuchets, and pneumatic (air) cannons.

 Punkin chunkin competitions, formal and informal, exist throughout the United States in the autumn, particularly in early November as a means to dispose of surplus pumpkins from Halloween.
 World Championship Punkin Chunkin, held annually in November in Delaware by the World Championship Punkin Chunkin Association (WCPCA), was the first and largest annual competition.
 The event ran annually from 1985 to 2013; a myriad of legal and logistical problems caused multiple events to be cancelled after that, and subsequent championships have been more sporadic.
 A European Championship has been held in Bikschote, Belgium, each year since 2004.

 The Guinness world record shot is held by a pneumatic cannon dubbed "Big 10 Inch", at 5,545.43 ft, on September 9, 2010, in Moab, Utah.
 The shot received certification from Guinness World Records in early February 2011.
 Big 10 Inch has also competed many times at the WCPC event in Delaware.
 The WCPCA World Record, which includes only shots made at the annual World Championship event, is currently held by The American Chunker air cannon, captained by Brian Labrie, at 4694.68 ft on November 1, 2013, in Bridgeville, Delaware.
-The difference in results between Delaware and Utah may be due to the higher, thinner, drier air found in Utah providing less resistance and drag, thus greater range.
+The difference in results between Delaware and Utah can be attributed to Utah's higher elevation (and thus lower air pressure, thereby reducing air resistance) and the more restrictive subset of the WCPCA only counting its own competitions.

 The range achieved by devices depends on their mass, shape, and size; the yield limits, stiffness, pitch, and elevation of the hurler, and the weather.
 The choice of pumpkin is another important variable; Casper, Lumina, and La Estrella are the most common varieties used for competitions since they tend to have thicker rinds than other varieties and can thus withstand greater forces during launch.
 One of the core rules for competition is that the pumpkin must remain whole after leaving the device until hitting the ground for the chunk to count.
-Pumpkins that burst after leaving the barrel or sling are referred to as "pie" (short for "pumpkin pie in the sky"); such launches are disqualified under WCPC rules.
+Pumpkins that burst after leaving the barrel or sling are referred to as "pie" (short for "pumpkin pie in the sky"); such launches were disqualified under WCPC rules.

 Punkin Chunkin events, usually independently organized, are held throughout the United States, with active annual contests in Lake County, California; Clayton, New York; Ellicottville, New York; Brasstown, North Carolina and Bald Eagle State Park in Centre County, Pennsylvania.

 A variant of the competition, the pumpkin shoot, emphasizes accuracy over distance, as competitors aim to hit a specific target.
 A "Great Pumpkin Shoot" has been held in Olean, New York, most years since 2010.